MyRandomShit/tech-progression/reference_materials/00_narrative_guide.md

 - Gone when checked

 **Examples:**
-- "Was that a grey Mazda?
-Seen it before..."
+- "Was that him again?
+The man in the trench coat with the silver watch?"
-- Background of photo: man in black suit, clipboard
+- Background of photo: man in fedora and coat, clipboard
 - Child: "Why does that man always write things?"
-- Security guard: "Cameras glitch whenever that car appears"
+- Security guard: "Cameras glitch whenever that figure appears"
-- Dragonfly at window (too perfect, black and white)
-- Spider in corner (hasn't moved in weeks)
+- "He appeared through—I don't know—a split in the air"
+- "Two symbols appeared, one bright, one dark, and he just... stepped through"
+- "Alpha and Omega... like from the Bible"

 **Frequency:** 1-2 per book, at key timeline moments